alexyuly/ViewScript-Runtime/README.md

 Has form of `to-do item`
   Content =
-  - Has label:
+  - Has label
       Content =
       - "New To-do:"
-      - Has input:
+      - Has input
           Name = "content"

-  - Has button:
+  - Has button
       Type = "submit"
       Content = "Add to list"

   Submit ->
     List of `to-do item`
-    | Push new `to-do item`:
+    | Push new `to-do item`
         Content = event.`form data`.content

-Has list:
+Has list
   Content = static `to-do item`
   | `For each in` list of `to-do item`